texus/TGUI/tutorials/0.8/signals-introduction/index.md

 <div>
 <h3 id="optional-parameters">Optional parameters</h3>
-<p class="SmallBottomMargin">The widget can optionally provide information about the event that occurred.
-Since the connect function as shown above does not know at compile time what the signal type is, it cannot use these optional parameters.
-You must instead connect to the signal directly.
-The "pressed" signal from buttons e.g. provides the text of the button as optional parameter, so that the signal handler can distinguish which button was pressed.</p>
+<p>The widget can optionally provide information about the event that occurred.
+For example, the "pressed" signal from buttons provides the text of the button as optional parameter, so that the signal handler can distinguish which button was pressed.</p>

+<p class="SmallBottomMargin">On some compilers (currently only on g++ >= 7.1 with -std=c++17 flag) it is possible to use an extension on the connect function to handle these optional parameters.
+The connect function will verify at runtime that the Pressed signal supports an sf::String parameter and will make sure that the text on the button is passed as argument when the button is pressed.</p>
 {% highlight c++ %}
+void buttonPressedCallback(const sf::String& buttonText);
+button->connect("pressed", buttonPressedCallback);
+{% endhighlight %}

+<p class="SmallBottomMargin">Since most compilers don't support the experimental code yet, you can access the signals directly instead:</p>
+{% highlight c++ %}
-void buttonClickedCallback1();
+void buttonPressedCallback1();
-button->onPress->connect(buttonClickedCallback1);
+button->onPress->connect(buttonPressedCallback1);

-void buttonClickedCallback2(const sf::String& buttonText);
+void buttonPressedCallback2(const sf::String& buttonText);
-button->onPress->connect(buttonClickedCallback2);
+button->onPress->connect(buttonPressedCallback2);

-void buttonClickedCallback3(tgui::Widget::Ptr widget, const std::string& signalName, const sf::String& buttonText);
+void buttonPressedCallback3(tgui::Widget::Ptr widget, const std::string& signalName, const sf::String& buttonText);
-button->onPress->connect(buttonClickedCallback3);
+button->onPress->connect(buttonPressedCallback3);
 {% endhighlight %}
 </div>